ABOUT THE FILM

 Josh is co-managing partner of L.B.
-Thunderpony Productions, a Vermont-based production company, and served as associate producer on the documentary Manhattan, Kansas, which premiered at the 2006 SXSW Film Festival.
-He attended the MFA program for creative writing at Washington University in St. Louis and was a founding editor of the literary journal the Land-Grant College Review.
-As a visual artist his work has been widely exhibited, and is included in the permanent collections of the Boston Public Library, Plymouth State University, and the Hood Museum of Art at Dartmouth University, among others.
-His projects have been funded by the New York State Council for the Arts, the New York Foundation for the Arts, the Vermont Arts Endowment, the Jack and Dorothy Byrne Foundation, the Vermont Arts Council and the National Endowment for the Arts.
+Thunderpony Productions, a Vermont-based production company.
+He attended the MFA program for creative writing at Washington University in St. Louis and was a founding editor of the award winning literary journal the Land-Grant College Review.
+His work as a visual artist is included in the permanent collections of the Boston Public Library, the University of Vermont, and the Hood Museum of Art at Dartmouth College, among others.
+Funding for his projects has been provided by the New York State Council for the Arts, the New York Foundation for the Arts, the Vermont Arts Endowment, the Vermont Arts Council and the National Endowment for the Arts.
+As a film editor his credits include Northern Borders, starring Bruce Dern, "SKUNK" (2014 Cannes Film Festival Cinefonation winner), and most recently, The Cult of JT LeRoy.
 He was named among “10 Filmmakers To Watch in 2010” by The Independent.
-Cartoon College is his first film.
+Cartoon College was his first film.

 Tara Wray (Director, Producer)

 Tara was born in Manhattan, Kansas in 1978.
 She is founder and co-managing partner of L.B.
 Thunderpony Productions, a Vermont-based production company.
-Her first film, an autobiographical documentary titled Manhattan, Kansas, premiered at SXSW in 2006 where it received an audience award.
+Her first film, an autobiographical documentary titled Manhattan, Kansas, premiered at SXSW in 2006 where it received an Audience Award.
 It went on to screen at Lincoln Center and festivals worldwide, including showings in Italy, Croatia, India and across the U.S. Manhattan, Kansas aired on PBS, Channel Oktoskop in Austria, and can currently be seen on the Documentary Channel.
-Tara is also working on Barnard 1000, a book of portraits of the entire population of Barnard, Vermont (funded in part by the Vermont Community Foundation) and Meet Your Meat, a Farm to Table Adventure Book.
-Her photos have been published in the New York Times.
+Her photography has been widely exhibited.
+Most recently she published the photobook Come Again When You Can't Stay So Long (2014).
 She is the recipient of a Jerome Foundation New York City Media Arts Award as well as an Anthony Radziwell Documentary Fund production grant.
-Her second documentary Cartoon College is about the weird and wonderful world of indie comics and a school for the people who draw them.

 Alan Oxman (Producer)